Skip to content

 The Network for Nordic Fascism Studies (NORFAS) was established in early 2018 by researchers from Sweden, Norway, Finland and Denmark.
 NORFAS consists of senior scholars, doing transnational and entangled research on the history of fascism and the far right in the Nordic countries.
 The aim is to allow researchers to collect, organise, compare, and together analyse the accumulating source material.
 To facilitate research cooperation across national borders, NORFAS organises regular meetings, workshops, joint conference participation, and joint publications by its members.

 NORFAS is led and coordinated by a steering committee, headed by Nicola Karcher (Norway) and Oula Silvennoinen (Finland), with Lars M. Andersson (Sweden), Sofie Lene Bak and Claus Bundgård Christensen (Denmark) as steering committee members.
-New members to the network are invited by joint agreement of all network members and must have produced comprehensive research in the field of Nordic fascism studies.
+New members to the network are invited by joint agreement of the steering committee and must have produced comprehensive research in the field of Nordic fascism studies.

 About